canqin001/Efficient_Graph_Similarity_Computation/EGSC-T/README.md

 # Efficient Graph Similarity Computation - Teacher Model
-<b> Illustration of knowledge distillation to achieve a fast model given a early-fusion model.
-Such the fast/individual model enables the online inference. </b>

 ![GSCG-T](../Figs/Teacher-Net.png)
 <b> Overview of early-feature fusion network (Teacher Net) which is composed of a featureencoder and a regression head as the whole.
 Within the the feature encoder, there are multiplecomponents including GIN as the backbone, the Embedding Fusion Network (EFN) and graphpooling.
 The regression head is a MLP which projects the joint embedding into the desired similarity. </b>